Gigaspaces/xap-docs/site/content/release_notes/120new-features.markdown

-Below is a list of new features and improvements in GigaSpaces 12.0.X.
+Below is a list of new features and improvements in XAP 12.0.X.